oakesville/mythling/libs/readme.txt

-The libvlc-3.0.0.jar file and armeabi-v7a JNI directory is only present for Eclipse development.
+The libvlc-3.0.4.jar file and armeabi-v7a JNI directory is only present for local development.
 During the Gradle build for a release, these are included in the libvlc AAR file.